Wanwanorange/CurvesEditor/ReadMe.txt

 AppWizard has created this CurvesEditor application for you.

-This file contains a summary of what you will find in each of the files that make up your CurvesEditor application.
+This file contains a summary of what you will find in each of the files that make up the CurvesEditor application.

 CurvesEditor.vcxproj